elliotclowes/learnt.me/Food and Drink/Recipes & Dishes/Chilli con carne.md

 5. **Add Tomatoes and Beans**: Mix in the diced tomatoes, tomato paste, and kidney beans.

 6. **Pour in Stock**: Add the beef stock and bay leaves.
 If using, add the dark chocolate (or cocoa powder) at this stage.
-It deepens the flavor.
+It deepens the flavour.

 7. **Simmer**: Bring the chili to a boil, then reduce the heat to low.
 Let it simmer, uncovered, for at least 1 hour.
 The longer it simmers, the more the flavors will develop.
 If the chili gets too thick, add a bit more stock or water.